artworkjpm/git_job_tests/deporvillage/depor-app/README.md

-## I used CREATE-REACT-APP to make this Order Exporer.---
+## I used CREATE-REACT-APP to make this Order Exporer.

 Once you app is almost ready, how will you deploy the service to a cloud hosting?
 You can try to summarize your solution using -